kivuto/lp-studentadvantage/README.md

 ###Notes

-* A/B Testing active; changes must be made to both A and B pages.
+* A/B Testing active; changes must be made to both pages when editing, ie;
+  * A `./microsoft-student-advantage-deployment/index.php`
+  * B `./microsoft-student-advantage-deployment/index-b.php`